Outspoken analyst Kinnucan admits to insider trading

-NEW YORK A brash securities research analyst who publicly refused to cooperate with a broad U.S. government probe of insider trading pleaded guilty on Wednesday to criminal charges under a plea deal that could send him to prison for nearly five years.
+NEW YORK, July 25 A brash securities research analyst who publicly refused to cooperate with a broad U.S. government probe of insider trading pleaded guilty on Wednesday to criminal charges under a plea deal that could send him to prison for nearly five years.

 John Kinnucan, 55, of Portland, Oregon, who headed Broadband Research LLC, said at a plea proceeding in Manhattan federal court that he obtained confidential information from employees of public companies between 2008 and 2010 and fed them to his hedge fund clients.

-He mentioned F5 Networks Inc (FFIV.O) as one of the companies, but charges announced in February also cited SanDisk Corp SNDK.O, OmniVision Technologies Inc (OVTI.O) and Apple Inc (AAPL.O).
+He mentioned F5 Networks Inc as one of the companies, but charges announced in February also cited SanDisk Corp, OmniVision Technologies Inc and Apple Inc.

 "I knew that the sources of this information had an obligation to keep the information confidential, but the sources gave me the information in exchange for personal benefits," Kinnucan, bearded and wearing a beige prison smock, said in court.